 Organization is key to saving money.
 Prior to making any commitment, I will advise you of steps that will expedite the process.

 Do you provide appraisal services for a single item?

 Yes, I can help you with a single item or entire estate, business or collection.
 While no project is too big or too small, if the item(s) you’d like appraised do not warrant the work or expense, I will let you know up front.

 How do you charge to appraise my items?

 Fees for appraisal services are charged by the hour for small projects or by a negotiated project fee for larger collections, archives or estates.
 The fee includes on-site inspection, assessment, research time and final appraisal report.
 Preliminary proposals are available.

-Verbal appraisals and consultations are also available for those seeking only guidance or basic information about their collection.
+Value Discovery Consultations are also available for those seeking only basic information or guidance about their estate or collection.
 Call me at (816) 289-5400 or email me for more information and let’s get started!